 It is not just literature.
 When we examine how speech functions in this Plantation realm, we observe that there are several almost codified types of expression.
 Direct, elementary speech, articulating the rudimentary language necessary to get work done; stifled speech, corresponding to the silence of this world in which knowing how to read and write is forbidden; deferred or disguised speech, in which men and women who are gagged keep their words close.
-The Creole languange integreated these three modes and made them jazz.
+The Creole language integrated these three modes and made them jazz.

 It is understandable that in this universe every cry was an event.
-Night in the cabins gave birth to this other enormous silence from which music, inescapable, a murmer at first, finally burst out into this long shout––a music of reserved spirituality through which the body suddenly expresses itself.
+Night in the cabins gave birth to this other enormous silence from which music, inescapable, a murmur at first, finally burst out into this long shout––a music of reserved spirituality through which the body suddenly expresses itself.
 Monotonous chants, syncopated, broken by prohibitions, set free by the entire thrust of bodies, produced their language from one end of this world to the other.
-These musical expressions born of silence: Negro spirituals and blues, persisting in the towns and growing cities; jazz, biguines, and calypso, bursting into barrios and shantytowns; salsas and reggaes, assembles everything blunt and direct, painfully stifled, and patiently differed into this varied speech.
+These musical expressions born of silence: Negro spirituals and blues, persisting in the towns and growing cities; jazz, beguines, and calypso, bursting into barrios and shantytowns; salsas and reggaes, assemble everything blunt and direct, painfully stifled, and patiently differed into this varied speech.
 This was the cry of the Plantation, transfigured into the speech of the world.

-I then picked up my writing right where i'd left off.
+I then picked up my writing right where I'd left off.
 But changed.

 Goldstein, Kurt (Foreward by Oliver Saks)